godotengine/godot-docs/classes/class_vector3.rst

 - :ref:`Vector3<class_vector3>`  **abs**  **(** **)**

-Returns a new vector with all components in absolute values (e.g. positive).
+Returns a new vector with all components in absolute values (i.e. positive).

 .. _class_Vector3_angle_to: